-Learn how to minimize end user disruption during Windows 10 update.
-This post is the third one from the series of posts about Windows 10 Updates.
-These information are shared by Suma SaganeGowda & Steve Diacetis in the MS Ignite session.
-More details below.
+Learn how to minimize end-user disruption during Windows 10 updates.
+This is the third one from the series of posts about Windows 10 Updates.
+This information is shared by Suma SaganeGowda & Steve Diacetis in the MS Ignite session.
+More details are below.

 - Windows 10 Update Investments Numbers Scale Post 1

 - Unified Update Platform Windows 10 UUP Content Streamline Post 2

 - Learn How Minimize End User Disruption During Win10 Update Part 3

 One of the key challenges of the Windows 10 update is downtime for end-users.
 One of the biggest challenges for the internal IT team is reducing the downtime or offline time for end-users during the upgrade process.

 Let’s check Microsoft’s investments in reducing feature update offline time.
 The following chart shall give you an overview of how the offline time is reduced with each version of the Windows 10 release.

 - 1903 ▶ 2 Reboots